dnsimple/dnsimple-support/content/articles/postmark-dmarc-service.markdown

 ---

 [DMARC Reports by Postmark](https://dmarc.postmarkapp.com) will process reports from major ISPs about your domain's DMARC alignment and turn them into beautiful, human-readable weekly email digests, absolutely free.
-With DNSimple one-click [DNS services](/categories/services/) you can set up the DNS records required by Google Workspace using the one-click service we provide.
+With DNSimple one-click [DNS services](/categories/services/) you can set up the DNS records required by DMARC Reports by Postmark using the one-click service we provide.

 ## Setting up at DMARC Reports by Postmark